danidee10/danidee10.github.io/_posts/2016-09-18-flask-by-example-1.markdown

 By default flask runs on port `5000` so open any browser you have an enter the address `localhost:5000` and sure enough `hello world` should be displayed.

 That's it! our development environment is all setup with flask installed.

-Note that we'll have to install other libraries (we haven't installed react yet). but i feel it's best to install every library we need as we go through the series, so we can understand what each library does and handle the quirks and issues that may arise when we get there.
+To keep this simple, and to show you beauty of developing flask applications, we'll install various extensions as we need them, so you'll understand what each library does and how handle the quirks and issues that may arise when we get there.

 If you have any questions or issues with the installation process. please leave a comment below else I'll see you in the next part where we're going to start writing some code!

+**The repo for this project can be found on [github](https://github.com/danidee10/Votr)**